why personal branding matters on social media

 Give yourself permission to take the time you need to process – as long as you come back strong when you’re ready.
 Because I believe that if you have a platform, you have a duty to use it responsibly.
 You have a duty to start conversations, share factual information, and inspire your community to fight for change.

-A strong personal brand guides you to speak your mind about the shit you believe in and allows you to be unconcerned about whether you’ll offend people who disagree.
+3. Your personal brand guides you to speak your mind about the shit you believe in and allows you to be unconcerned about whether you’ll offend people who disagree.

 And here’s the truth: